Wednesday, 13 May 2020

-Maryhill FC are near neighbours to Partick Thistle FC in Glasgow.
+Maryhill FC is a Scottish non-league football club who are a near neighbour of Partick Thistle FC in Glasgow.
 The club were formed in 1884, originally as a senior club so it could compete in the Scottish FA Cup, before reverting to Junior, non-league football and competing in the West Region leagues.

 Tommy Burns, who would later become a playing and managerial legend at Celtic Park and Kilmarnock, as well as making appearances for the national team, spent the 1973-74 season with Maryhill.

-Maryhill are not one of the bigger junior clubs, but investment from a wealthy backer, who was to be a future owner of Hamilton Academical FC, in the 1990s brought a period of success at their Lochburn Park home.
+Maryhill are not one of the bigger junior clubs, but investment from a wealthy backer, who went on to be a future owner of Hamilton Academical FC, in the 1990s brought a period of success at their Lochburn Park home under manager Ronnie MacDonald.

-Maryhill finished the 2014-15 campaign in third position, before improving on that with a runners-up finish the following season to win promotion to the West of Scotland Super League First Division.
+The side finished the 2014-15 campaign in third position, before improving on that with a runners-up finish the following season to win promotion to the West of Scotland Super League First Division with John Delaney managing the side.
+The 2016-17 season resulted in a tenth-place finish under manager John Hughes.

-Maryhill FC will compete in the SJFA West of Scotland Super League First Division in the 2017-18 season.
+Maryhill FC will compete in the SFA West of Scotland League Second Division in the 2025-26 season.

 My visits

-I was staying in Glasgow for a couple of days to visit some new grounds as well as take in the matches between Hamilton Academical, and then Celtic v Hibernian.
+I was staying in Glasgow for a couple of days to visit some new grounds as well as take in the matches between Hamilton Academical and Kilmarnock, and then Celtic v Hibernian.
 The weather was cold and wet, but I was determined to enjoy my time.

 The far side had a decent bank of covered terracing with an unusual roof.
 The near end had a few steps of open terracing, while the far end had a section of uncovered seating; the sort I'd expect to be erected for a special event.

-The near touchline had open standing and a few steps with some kind of a gym and leisure facility as well as what looked like a catering outlet.
-The whole of the spectator views were above pitch level meaning that fans would look down on the action.
+The near touchline had open standing and a few steps with some kind of gym and leisure facility, as well as what looked like a catering outlet.
+The whole of the spectator views were above pitch level, meaning that fans would look down on the action.

 Thursday 18th May 2017